 It’s hoped that the hand-crafted gin will provide Aussies with a different kind of taste of Singapore while travelling steady bubbles back up.

 “With travel between Australia and Singapore temporarily on hold, it was important for me to be able to help give Australians access to the flavours and vibes of Singapore,” said Polyviou.
 “I’ve never been involved in a collaboration like this before and it was an opportunity I couldn’t pass up.
 Being able to influence the creation of a new product, from concept right through to the packaging, has been very special and I’m really proud [of] what we’ve produced.”

-Given both Singapore and Australia have a deep and undying love for coffee, playing around with this flavour was a no-brainer.
+Given both Singapore and Australia have a deep and undying love for coffee – evidenced by how many people have some of the best coffee machine options in Australia sitting in their kitchen – playing around with this flavour was a no-brainer.
 The Honey Bean Coffee Gin Liqueur uses coffee sourced from the Atherton Tablelands in Australia as well as coffee from specialist roasters in Singapore.
 Singapore-produced honey is then mixed in with the creaminess of Australian macadamia nuts to further the blend of both countries.

 The Honey Bean Coffee Gin Liqueur is a very versatile addition to any cocktail, although we imagine most would be using it to create a different kind of Espresso Martini.

 Only 250 bottles of the Honey Bean Coffee Gin Liqueur are available from Dan Murphy’s online and selected stockists for $59.00.